Kurt Russell Defends Director James Gunn, ‘We’re Getting Too Sensitive’

 Legendary Hollywood actor Kurt Russell has spoken out in defense of director James Gunn after he was fired over a slew of offensive tweets.

 In an interview with Variety, Russell defended Gunn by stating that “It’s sad.
 But it’s a part of our fabric now, and I get it.
 But I do think we’re getting a little too sensitive on maybe some of the wrong people.”
-Russell previous worked with Gunn on Guardians of the Galaxy, Vol. 2 where he played the film’s villainous Ego the Living Planet.
+Russell previously worked with Gunn on Guardians of the Galaxy, Vol. 2 where he played the film’s villainous Ego the Living Planet.

 “You have to realize that when you are in that world as a comedian, a writer, whatever you’re always stretching the boundaries and trying to find something which lead him to something that the world loves, which is ‘Guardians of the Galaxy,'” Russell said.
 “He has a wonderful heart and a wonderful mind.
 I hope he is forgiven.”